 Another three of the studies compared usual nutritional care with food products which were protein-enriched but did not differ significantly with regards to their energy content.
 All three showed a statistically significant increase in protein intake but, understandably, no difference in energy intake.
 Two of these studies (Van Til and Stelten) compared the use of protein enriched yoghurt (8 g protein vs 3 g) and bread (7 g vs 4 g) with otherwise identical control products.
 Van Til (24) achieved a protein increase of 40 g/day in a rehabilitation setting (p<0.01), and Stelten (23) found an increase of 16 g/day in an acute hospital setting (p=0.039).
-Similarly, Beelen (27) assessed a specifically protein-enriched menu and found the daily intake increased by 11.8g/day (p=0.003) (or 0.18 g/kg when adjusted for body weight, p=0.002).
+Similarly, Beelen (27) assessed a specifically protein-enriched menu and found the daily intake increased by 11.8g/day (p=0.003).

 Two of the studies assessed a menu enriched with both energy and protein.
 Lorefalt (28) demonstrated a significant mean daily increase in both energy (698 kilocalories, p=0.01) and protein (16g, p<0.05) using half-sized portions of regular meals with added protein and energy (mainly cream, butter and mono and poly unsaturated oils).
 Munk tested a supplementary protein and energy enriched à la carte menu in addition to the normal hospital menu (35).
 When adjusted for body weight, both energy intake (21 kJ kg-1, p=0.013) and protein intake (0.2g kg-1) increased significantly, with the number of patients meeting their protein requirements increasing by 36% (P=0.001).

 The final two studies compared food fortification or supplementation to the use of traditional sip feeds.
 Campbell (34) compared the use of energy-dense between meal snacks (containing 70-120 kcal) to traditional ONS (1 kcal/mL) and MedPass supplements (delivered by 60mL cartons four times a day with medication).
-They found protein and energy intake (as a percentage of requirements) was significantly lower with snacks, although the baseline BMI was significantly unequal between groups (p<0.05).
-Cots (33) also reported that ONS provided a higher energy and protein intake than fortified conventional foods in their RCT.
-However, this article is a conference abstract and is difficult to interpret due to its lack of detail regarding patient characteristics, intervention, outcome measurement, setting and results (no absolute values given).
+They found absolute protein and energy was not significantly different between snack supplementation and sip feeds (p>0.05), although this is confounded by differences in baseline energy requirements and BMI.
+Cots (33) reported that ONS provided a higher energy and protein intake than fortified conventional foods in a RCT.
+However, this article was only available as a conference abstract and is difficult to interpret due to its lack of detail regarding patient characteristics, intervention, outcome measurement, setting and results (no absolute values given).

+Six studies reported on other outcomes (including nutritional status, body composition, functional ability, and intake of other nutrients) and these are reported in the appendix.

-Acceptability of fortified food and other outcomes
+Acceptability of fortified food

 In this review, four studies reported participants’ compliance and tolerance of fortified food.
 Two of these studies (Stelten and Van Til) assessed taste preferences.
 Stelten (23) found that the there was no significant difference between the acceptability of fortified bread and yoghurt compared with control products.
 The majority of their hospitalised participants (77%) were neutral or positive about the taste of protein-enriched bread, and 87% of patients reported being positive or neutral about protein-enriched yoghurt.
 Using identical products, Van Til (24) also showed good compliance amongst participants in a rehabilitation setting.
 The other two studies (Gall and Campbell) assessed consumption.
 Gall found that 51/62 (82%) of their intervention patients ate more than one third of fortified foods offered in addition to usual nutritional care.
 When compared with traditional sip feeds, Campbell (34) found that consumption and patient satisfaction was significantly higher with between-meal snacks than MedPass supplements and traditional ONS.

-Six studies reported on other outcomes (including nutritional status, body composition, functional ability, and intake of other nutrients) and these are reported in the appendix.

 Cost effectiveness